Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/dashboards/sharing-dashboards/share-a-dashboard.md

 <a name='access-permissions'></a>

-2.  **Choose the users** you want to share the dashboard with - Enter the e-mail addresses or the names of the people you want to invite and click/tap on **Done**.
+2.  **Choose the users** you want to share the dashboard with - Enter the e-mail addresses or the names of the people you want to invite and click/tap on **Close**.

 <img src="images/add-users-sharing-dashboards.png" alt="Choosing with whom to share a dashboard" class="responsive-img" width="90%"/>